 I also offer a First World War Soldier Research Service.

 The destruction of Indian First World War service records and medal index cards has meant that a medal is often the only way to build up a picture of a soldier’s military service.
 Large numbers of Indian soldiers were awarded at least two medals, the Victory Medal and British War Medal, for their service in the First World War.
 However, Indian medals are rarely found in complete groups.
 Over the years the medals have become separated, mainly due to the following reasons:

 - On the death of the original recipient, their medals were divided up among family members, usually their children.

 - Silver campaign medals like the British War Medal tended to be melted down for their scrap value.

 - It was practice for many years on the Indian subcontinent for medal dealers to split up military medals based on their metal content.
 This has meant that a medal group awarded to an Indian soldier is often in the hands of two or more collectors.

 - Many medals were lost or split up during the upheavals caused by the Partition of India.

-The 1914 Star is the most important medal for tracing an Indian soldier’s service history.
-To have been awarded this medal, soldiers would have had to serve in France between 5 August and 22 November 1914.
-The medal is often referred to as the Mons Star, after the famous battle on the 23 August 1914.
-The only Indian Army soldiers involved in the battle were British Indian Army officers serving with the British Army.
+The 1914 Star is the most important medal for tracing an Indian soldier’s service.
+To have been awarded this medal, a soldier had to serve in France between 5 August and 22 November 1914.
+The medal is often referred to as the Mons Star, after the famous battle fought on 23 August 1914.
+The only Indian Army soldiers involved in the battle were a handful of British Indian Army officers serving with the British Army.
+A clasp was also awarded if a soldier had served under fire or come into range of German artillery.
+It’s very rare to find a clasp on a 1914 Star ribbon to an Indian soldier, even when they qualified.
 This medal is helpful in the following ways:

 - A soldier would have joined his unit prior to the outbreak of war.